actris-cloudnet/dataportal-docs/api/calibration.md

 - `instrumentPid`: Instrument PID
 - `date`: Date of the calibration

-NOTE: For dates that do not have a calibration factor set, the previous calibration factor is returned.
-For example, given that there is a calibration factor for date 2021-01-01, querying the factor for 2021-01-02 will return the calibration factor of 2021-01-01.
+NOTE: For dates that do not have calibration data set, the previous calibration data are returned.
+For example, given that there are calibration data for date 2021-01-01, querying the data for 2021-01-02 will return the calibration data of 2021-01-01.

 ### POST /api/calibration